SixArm/sixarm_date_time_format_iso/README.md

-# Date Time ISO nano format
+# Date Time UTC ISO format

 This page shows how to print a date and time: